 Typically around £7000 each

-Provide excellent defence where wave energy is high, reassures the public and long life span.
+Provide excellent defence where wave energy is high, reassures the public and long lifespan.

-Expensive, can affect beach access, recurved sea walls can increase the erosion of beach material.
+They are expensive and can affect beach access, recurved sea walls can increase the erosion of beach material.

 Traditionally these have been wooden slatted barriers constructed towards the rear of beaches to protect the base of cliffs.
 Energy from waves is dissipated by them breaking against the revetments.
 In recent times concrete revetments such as accropodes have been used in places such as Scarborough.

-Less beach material is eroded compared to a sea wall.
+Less beach material is eroded compared to a seawall.
 Cheaper and less intrusive than a sea wall.

-Short life span and unsuitable where wave energy is high.
+Short lifespan and unsuitable where wave energy is high.